seankklol/screenpipe-realtime-notes/PROJECT_LAYOUT.md

 1. **Audio Capture**: Screenpipe captures audio from the system or external microphone
 2. **Transcription**: The captured audio is processed by Screenpipe's STT engine
-3. **Notes Generation**: Transcriptions are organized into structured notes
+3. **Visual Capture**: Screenpipe captures screen content and processes it with OCR
+4. **Content Detection**: Visual content is analyzed to identify content types
+5. **Content Synchronization**: Visual and audio content are synchronized by timestamps
+6. **Notes Generation**: All processed content is sent to the LLM for notes generation
-4. **Display**: The notes are displayed in real-time in the user interface
+7. **Display**: The notes are displayed in real-time in the user interface
+8. **Export**: Users can export the generated notes in various formats

 ## Next Steps

-According to the development roadmap, the following features are next to be implemented:

-1. Complete the visual content integration
-2. Finish LLM integration for notes processing
-3. Implement notes export functionality
-4. Design and implement the meeting database schema
+The following improvements are currently in progress:

+1. Improve content detection heuristics for better accuracy
+2. Implement chunking strategy for large meeting contexts
+3. Add visual indicators for synchronized content confidence

 ## Conclusion

 This repository implements the core functionality of a Real-Time Meeting Notes Generator using Screenpipe's APIs.
-With the current implemented features, the application can already capture and transcribe meeting audio with a simple, functional interface.
-The next development phase will focus on enhancing the functionality with visual content integration and intelligent notes processing.
+With the current implemented features, the application can capture and transcribe meeting audio, process visual content, synchronize multi-modal data, and generate comprehensive notes.
+The application provides a clean, intuitive interface for users to interact with the system and export notes in various formats.